Discounts and exemptions

 We don't include all adults that live in a property when processing a Council Tax bill for a household, see below.
 Download and complete the relevant forms if you think you are eligible:

 If a property is unoccupied, a 100% discount will apply for one month since the property was last empty and unfurnished, after which a 100% charge will apply.

-Newly built properties that are unoccupied and unfurnished will receive a 100% discount for 3 months, after which they will be liable for a 50% charge for the next 3 months, and then on expiry of that, a full charge.
+Newly built properties that are unoccupied and unfurnished will receive a 100% discount for 3 months.
+After which they will be liable for a 50% charge for the next 3 months, and then on the expiry of that, a full charge.

-Unoccupied and unfurnished properties in need of or undergoing major repair work to render them habitable or undergoing structural alteration can now claim a 100% discount for a maximum period of 12 months, instead of an exemption.
+Unoccupied and unfurnished properties in need of or undergoing major repair work to render them habitable can now claim a 100% discount for a maximum period of 12 months, instead of an exemption.
 After 12 months a 100% charge applies.

 Download and complete the relevant forms:

 |Property requiring or undergoing major repairs or undergoing structural alteration||Download|